 Her enthusiasm for emulating the stylings of entertainment greats was ceaseless.
 Armed with dozens of cable channels and a powerful VCR, she built an arsenal of comic gold.
 Relatives and neighbor kids alike were accosted with re-enactments of SNL sketches, Madonna videos, and Pee-wee’s Playhouse gags.
 Why aspire to play only her favorite character of Miss Scarlet, when she could clearly recite everyone's lines in Clue?
 In clear violation of Bedtime, she regularly stayed up late to rendezvous with Mr. Johnny Carson, though her tiny black and white TV obscured the brilliance of his classy rainbow curtain.
 She sought out all of Natalie Wood's movies, even the bad ones.
 She secretly popped Smarties as “happy pills” when convincing people she was just like Judy Garland.
 Her first crush was Bill Murray.
 The second was reserved for Sidney Poitier.
 She was, in unequivocal terms, a dork.

-Her young hopes were housed in an awkward body that bloomed outrageously prematurely.
+Her young hopes were housed in a prematurely blossomed body.
 “I’m not sure if you’re a girl trapped in a woman’s body or a woman trapped in a girl’s body,” puzzled one theatre director.
 In her quest for mature self expression Angie was often sent home from elementary school for not wearing enough clothes.
 It wasn’t a big deal to run home and quick-change her costume because she was a walker.
 She didn’t ride a bus until later, when attending Performing Arts Programs for junior high and high school.
 In fact, she graduated from David Letterman's alma mater.
 Like her famous fellow alumnus, Angela eventually fled her Indiana home for New York, attending Ithaca College to study Opera and Acting.
 Even scoring a full talent scholarship, school was recockulously expensive, but worth it.
 The liberal mindset and natural beauty of the Finger Lakes town suited her just fine.
 This was, after all, where hero Carl Sagan spent his latter years.
 Honoring his legacy of totally blowing people’s minds, Angela experimented with things she had never even heard of.
 She was grateful for the all-around education, and to be the first in her family to graduate college.

 So began the journey of the little ingenue that could.